 Jeff Clark Trader is most suited for long-term investors who want to use options trading to potentially boost their returns.
 It’s particularly well-designed for investors who don’t have previous experience with options trading or who aren’t comfortable trading options strategies on their own.
 Jeff Clark Trader can also work well for investors who only want to make changes to their portfolio once a month rather than on a day-to-day basis.

-As with all options trading strategies, Clark’s trade ideas are high risk, high reward.
+As with all options trading strategies, Clark’s trade ideas are high-risk, high-reward.
 While the service is reasonably conservative in that it trades market sectors, not individual stocks, investors will need a strong stomach to follow the speculative options trade ideas.

-- At most 3 positions to track
+- At most three positions to track

 - Trades market sectors, not individual stocks